History MA

 Entry requirements

-Applicants should normally hold a good undergraduate degree, in a social science or humanities related subject, or equivalent international grade/qualification, from a recognised university.
+Applicants should normally hold an undergraduate degree, in a social science or humanities related subject, or equivalent international grade/qualification, from a recognised university.

 We recognise a breadth of qualifications; speak to one of our advisers today to find out how we can help you.